Harry Rankin: Political career

-He died on February 26, 2002, from a heart attack, aged 81.
+Personal life

+Rankin married a divorcée with four sons; they had a son, Phil Rankin, who went on to become a lawyer, and a daughter, Rosemary Rankin.

-Rankin's widow, Connie Fogal, is the former leader of the Canadian Action Party.
-Rankin's son, Phil Rankin, continues in his father's footsteps as a lawyer and advocate for legal aid.
-His grandson, Micah Rankin, is a law professor at Thompson Rivers University.
-His nephew, Lee Rankin is a lawyer and was a long-time councillor in Burnaby, British Columbia and was a federal Liberal candidate in 2000 and a BC Liberal candidate in the 2009 provincial election.
+His widow, Connie Fogal, is the former leader of the Canadian Action Party.
+His son, Phil Rankin, is lawyer and advocate for legal aid.
+His grandson, Micah Rankin, is a Judge of the Provincial Court of British Columbia and a former law professor at the Thompson Rivers University Faculty of Law.
+His nephew, Lee Rankin, is a lawyer, a long-time councillor in Burnaby, British Columbia, and was a Liberal candidate in the 2000 federal election and a BC Liberal candidate in the 2009 provincial election.

+Rankin died from a heart attack on February 26, 2002, aged 81.

+Rankin was the subject of the 2018 documentary The Rankin File: Legacy of a Radical, written and directed by Teresa Alfeld.
+The film explores Rankin's life and legacy, as well as the 1986 mayoral election between him and Gordon Campbell.
+The film premiered at the DOXA Documentary Film Festival in Vancouver.